archananavale/demoSPringJpaProject/README.md

 # demoSPringJpaProject
 JPA Demo
-This is Simple emoployee management  data  is demonstrated  using Spring Framework
+This is Simple emoployee management backend application created using Springboot framework